 Basically the letter stated that if he couldn’t provide proof that he had purchased a license to use the image, he would need to immediately remove the image from the site.
 Okay, fair enough.
 But it didn’t end with that.
 They also demanded he pay them a hefty compensation/fine amount (nearly a thousand dollars) to avoid further legal action, which threatened to not only shut down his website and lose his domain name, but further punitive financial damages and lawyer fees.

-As far as my friend could recall, the image had been there for years and was put on the site by the original designer (not me).
+As far as my friend could recall, the image had been there for years and was put on the site by the original designer (not Tangled Web Media).
 He had lost contact with the designer, so he had no way to establish whether or not that person had purchased a license on my friend’s behalf.
 If I had to bet though, that person probably didn’t.

 Ignorance is Not a Defense